GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/03.421-430/08.The-Spring-Tide/docs.md

 ---
+title: |
-title: 428.
-The Spring-Tide
+    428. The Spring-Tide - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 428.
+The Spring-Tide.
+The spring-tide hour brings leaf and flow'r, With songs of life and love, And many a lay to cheer the day In many a leafy grove.
+    keywords:  |
-    keywords: Christ in Song, The Spring-Tide, The spring-tide hour brings leaf and flow&#039;r,
+        Christ in Song, adventhymnals, advent hymnals, The Spring-Tide, The spring-tide hour brings leaf and flow'r.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 428. THE SPRING-TIDE
+####  Christ in Song,

 ```txt
 1.